jamiemonty/CPP_AStar-Project/README.md

 **Explanation:**
 - During A*, the algorithm stores parent relationships in `cameFrom`.
-- Once the goal is reached, this method traces backwards from the goal to the start, then reverses the list to produce the final path in start→goal order.
+- Once the goal is reached, this method traces backwards from the goal to the start, then reverses the list to produce the final path in start to the goal order.
 - This avoids storing full paths for every explored node (which would waste memory and add complexity).

 ---